 The reference to the "little Mexican" was to one of Judge Booras's colleagues, a Latina, who would be writing the majority opinion with Judge Booras dissenting.
-The Special Masters observed that Judge Booras, within the past year, also had sent an email to J.S. in which she referred to her ex-husband's new wife, a woman of Navajo descent, as "the squaw."
+The Special Masters also observed that Judge Booras, within the past year, also had sent an email to J.S. in which she referred to her ex-husband's new wife, a woman of Navajo descent, as "the squaw."

-The Court was concerned that the judge's use of a racially derogatory reference to a judicial colleague had negatively impacted the Latina judge who would be writing the opinion as well as the morale and collegiality among other members of the court; and her reference to the judge and to her ex-husband's wife may have created a perception among racial or ethnic minorities - particularly those of Latino and Native American ancestry - that the judge would be prejudiced against them in other cases.
+The Court was concerned that the judge's use of a racially derogatory reference to a judicial colleague had adversely affected the Latina judge who would be writing the opinion as well as the morale and collegiality among other members of the court; and her reference to the judge and to her ex-husband's wife may have created a perception among racial or ethnic minorities - particularly those of Latin or Native American ancestry - that the judge would be prejudiced against them in other cases.
 The Court noted that the judicial system cannot function properly if public confidence in a court is eroded in this way.
+In addition, there was some concern that a person learning of the pending opinion might have made investment decisions in the oil and gas industry based on nonpublic information.